-MPC contracted CleanAir to test the drift emissions of Cooling Tower E. This work was governed by the site specific drift test plan written by CleanAir which was written under the framework of the ATC-140 Drift Test Code (1994).
-Two drift test runs were completed on cell 4-F-3 of the cooling tower which was used to characterize the emissions from the tower as a whole.
+MPC contracted CleanAir to test the drift emissions of Cooling Tower F. This work was governed by the site specific drift test plan written by CleanAir which was written under the framework of the ATC-140 Drift Test Code (1994).
+Two drift test runs were completed on a single cell of the cooling tower which was used to characterize the emissions from the tower as a whole.